w3champions/website/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/) for Vue options.

 ## Optional: Setup website backend server (and authenticate as admin)
-By default the website you started using `yarn run serve` will connect to the productive backend of [www.w3champions.com](https://www.w3champions.com/).
+By default, the website you started using `yarn run serve` will connect to the productive backend of [www.w3champions.com](https://www.w3champions.com/).
 The API serving the dynamic content is available at [website-backend.w3champions.com/api/](https://website-backend.w3champions.com/api/).